mieweb/docs/content/functions/medication-management-and-e-prescribing/electronic-prescribing-for-controlled-substances-epcs/identrust-certificate-registration-step-by-step.md

 2. <strong>EPCS Prescribing- IGC Assurance unaffiliated Software- EPCS Prescribing with Mobile Authentication = $258.00 (Pricing subject to change by IdenTrust)</strong>
     1. Select this option if you are a new prescriber to EPCS and wish to use your cell phone or other mobile divide to prescribe.
 3. <strong>Identity Proofing Only (Non-EPCS Prescriber) - IGC Basic Assurance Unaffiliated Software = $84.00-$198.00</strong>

+******Note: Enterprise Health and WebChart will be deprecating support for USB tokens.
+Customers should opt for the Mobile Authentication certificate.**

 ![](../identrust-certificate-registration-step-by-step.assets/1267da7bd410bb66b035e0c6d917348d.png)